turbot/flowpipe-mod-gcp-thrifty/logging/docs/detect_and_correct_logging_buckets_with_high_retention_pipeline.md

-# Detect & Correct compute addresses If Unattached
+# Detect & correct Logging buckets with high retention

 ## Overview

-Compute addresses are a costly resource to maintain, if they are unattached you will be accruing costs without any benefit; therefore unattached Compute addresses should be released if not required.
+Logging buckets can be costly to run, especially if they're rarely used, buckets with high retention periods should be reviewed to determine if they're still required.

-This pipeline detects unattached Compute addresses and then either sends a notification or attempts to perform a predefined corrective action.
+This query trigger detects Logging buckets with high retention periods and then either sends a notification or attempts to perform a predefined corrective action.

 ## Getting Started